Candidates’ right to erasure

 Automated data retention management

 Save time and ensure GDPR compliance by automating the deletion of candidate data.
-Click your user icon in the upper right of Workable and select Compliance.
+Click your user icon in the upper right of Workable, click on Settings and select Compliance.
 In the GDPR section locate the Data retention menu.
 Flip the switch to ON to get started.

 First, you’ll be able to set the length of time your organization would like to store candidate profiles.
 The clock for this starts ticking the day the candidate profile was created in Workable.
 If you set your timeframe for 24 months, for example, then candidate profiles in active jobs, archived jobs and the Talent Pool will be automatically deleted 24 months after they were created in Workable.